 A Step-Step Guide to Tracking User Interactions within an Embedded Application:

 Some service providers use embedded applications to easily replicate a complex user journey across multiple websites.
-Often these user journeys are not tracked and as a result we are unable to optimise conversions for important steps in the user experience.
-However, with a bit of planning and developer help, it is perfectly possible to track user interactions within .NET or other embedded application.
+Often these user journeys are not tracked.
+As a result we are unable to optimise conversions for important steps in the user experience.
+However, with a bit of planning and developer help, it is perfectly possible to track user interactions within ‘.NET’ or other applications.

 Why do companies embed applications into a website?

-Companies which provide white-labelled websites sometimes use an embedded application to simplify the process of replicating their services for different clients.
-This acts like a single page application (SPA) as the URL does not change, but in this case the application is embedded in a web page and calls APIs from another website to deliver dynamic content.
+Companies which provide white-labelled websites sometimes use an embedded application.
+This simplifies the process of replicating their services for different clients.
+This acts like a single page application (SPA) as the URL does not change.
+In this case the application is embedded in a web page and calls APIs from another website to deliver content.

-Embedding an application within a web page creates a number of challenges for tracking user interactions in Google Analytics.
+Embedding an application within a web page.
+It creates a number of challenges for tracking user interactions in Google Analytics.

-Secondly, as embedded applications call another website to deliver dynamic content, GTM code placed on the host website won’t be able to detect user interactions within the application as it’s hosted on separate website.
+- As applications call another website to deliver dynamic content.
+GTM code on the host website won’t be able to detect user interactions within the application as it’s hosted on separate website.
 This is similar to an iFrame, but unlike iframes it controls the whole page and can be mobile responsive.

-Thirdly, because the embedded application delivers dynamic content according to information held about the user or how they respond to specific content, we need the ability to track in-page interactions.
+- Because the application delivers dynamic content according to information held about the user or how they respond to specific content.
+We need the ability to track in-page interactions.
 This is why it’s important to have unique IDs on page elements to enable tracking of individual fields.

-Below I have outlined the process to resolve these issues using GTM and Google Analytics.
-This involves three steps:
+Below is the process to resolve these issues using GTM and Google Analytics.